 - If coverage is still denied in Medicare’s determination, APPEAL.
 Call the Center for Medicare Advocacy for legal help.

-antipsychotic use reportedly dropped by over 30% among nursing home residents with dementia
+antipsychotic drug use reportedly dropped by over 30% among nursing home residents with dementia